 - I am currently away from the University conducting fieldwork/on a placement.
 What should I do?

-- I had fieldwork/a placement scheduled to start soon.
-Can I still go?
+- I have fieldwork/a placement scheduled to start soon - can I still go?

 - I am registered to attend an event/conference.
 Should I go?